barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 * JavaScript programming
 * HTML

 In return for the heavier investment in technical skills required to get up and running, you get incredibly fine-grained control over your visuals - which would be very hard or impossible to do with many other higher level graphing tools.
-D3 acts as a thin layer between your data and the DOM, and harnesses the power of [SVG (Scalable Vector Graphics)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) to allow you to create interactive visuals dynamically all within the browser.
+D3 acts as a thin layer between your data and the DOM, and harnesses the power of [SVG (Scalable Vector Graphics)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) to allow you to create interactive visuals declaratively using XML style syntax..

 I will run through the example I put together, after spending a couple of hours going through the PluralSight course.